Esri/calcite-web/README.md

 ## Installing

-First, be sure you have Node, Grunt, Ruby, and Bundler.
+First, be sure you have Node and Grunt.
 Next, install project dependencies:

 1. `npm install` to install javascript dependencies.
-2. `bundle install` to install ruby dependencies

 ## Development

 To run a dev environment, just type `grunt`.
-You should have a copy of the documentation site live at `localhost:4567`.
+You should have a copy of the documentation site live at `localhost:3000`.

 As you develop features and fix bugs, be sure to write notes in `CHANGELOG.md`.